National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: Warren Easton HS (New Orleans, LA)

-Originally committed to Kansas, dual-threat quarterback Lance LeGendre opened his recruitment back up on Aug.
-1 and it now looks like he'll choose between Florida State and Maryland.
+Originally committed to Kansas, dual-threat quarterback Lance LeGendre opened his recruitment back up Aug.
+1, and Florida State looked like the overwhelming favorite to land him heading into national signing day.

-The Seminoles were already viewed as the heavy favorites even before quarterback Deondre Francois was dismissed from the team earlier this week.
-Now he's likely a top priority.
+Instead, he'll head to Maryland in what will no doubt be one of the day's bigger upsets.

-LeGendre is the only quarterback graded a four-star or better in this class who remains unsigned.
+LeGendre was the only quarterback graded a 4-star or better who was still on the board heading into the day, and he'll join a Terrapins program that will give him a chance to compete for the starting job.

+"LeGendre is a true dual-threat.
+He throws the ball well on the run and can make plays happen with his feet.
+He may not be as fast as Maryland quarterback Tyrrell Pigrome, but he is bigger.
+His arm talent may be better than any on Maryland's roster, especially with Kasim Hill sidelined for another season with another torn ACL.
+LeGendre will have to touch up his footwork a bit, but should be useful early on, at the very least as a backup during his first season in College Park.
+Even still, he should have a chance to compete for the starting job immediately."

+Even if he doesn't earn the starting nod for Week 1, he should get a chance to start at some point in 2019.

-12. DE Isaiah Foskey
+12. DE Isaiah Foskey (SIGNED—NOTRE DAME)

 247Sports: No. 211 overall, No. 13 WDE